storesafe/cordova-sqlite-storage-starter-app/README.md

 - JQuery (2.2.4) - included (MIT license)
 - `cordova-plugin-whitelist` - specified in `config.xml`
 - `cordova-plugin-dialogs` - specified in `config.xml`
+- Cordova sqlite plugin - please add the desired version from the Cordova CLI as described below

 NOTE: The `cordova-plugin-whitelist` and `cordova-plugin-dialogs` were added added using the `--save` flag to ensure that these plugins would be automatically installed.
 It is recommended to use the `--save` flags to add any other plugins rather than adding such plugins to git.